 download my TEACHING resume

-Most of my workshops are in Acting, Physical Theatre, Directing, Improvisation, Heightened Language or Auditioning.
-But I’ve done workshops and classes of all kinds.
+My theatre workshops have been in Acting, Physical Theatre, Directing, Improv, Heightened Language and Auditioning.
+I’ve also done workshops and talks on Creativity, Leadership and Goals & Ideals.

 New Bulgarian University